Ciara Twerks In A Nude & Gold Bikini, Rocks A Plunging Black Swimsuit On Vacation

 Ciara previously gave fans a look at how she was celebrating the Brazilian carnival on her social media as she shared a photo of herself in another bikini and headdress earlier this month.

-As The Inquisitr reported, the singer rocked a strapless high-waisted two-piece and a headpiece made out of shells and straw.
+As The Inquisitr reported, the singer rocked a strapless, high-waisted two-piece and a headpiece made out of shells and straw.

-But her time in Brazil isn’t the only time her swimwear and her amazing body has been on display recently.
+But her time in Brazil isn’t the only time her swimwear and amazing body have been on display recently.

 On March 10, Ciara’s husband Russell Wilson shared sweet photos of his family all hitting the beach together.